ATNoG/rigourous-devprivops-docs/content/usage/test.md

 # Test

-The test command will run every test for each test case scenario
+The test command will run every test for each test scenario.

 ## Parameters